Code-Institute-Submissions/STarrant-electrical-survey-db_NovResub/README.md

 * User authentication with log in and logout functions available.
 * User profile page with username, First Name, Surname and Company name available.
 * List of DB rooms is available with each of the details available in collapsible elements.
+* Only create and view functionality is possible for rooms at the moment.
+* Create, view, update and delete an electrical survey report.
-* Create, update and delete possible to rooms and their details.
+* Create, view, update and delete an electrical issue report.
+* List all survey questions.

 **Features** that will be **implemented** in the **future:**

-* List of survey questions will be available with each of the details available in collapsible elements.
+* Add a new survey question.
+* Display and list survey questions by category.
+* Give numerical overview of the survey results on the front page.
 * Create, update and delete possible to survey questions.
 * Overview of status of electrical rooms with pass/fail point numbers.
 * List of users on the site with edit and delete possible for admin users.
-* Carry out an electrical survey and store the data.
-* View completed surveys and edit results.
-* Create a single inspection point.
+* Possibility to mark items as completed.
+* Add links to photos for each item.

 ## Technologies Used